ctmm-initiative/ctmmweb/help/1_import_options.md

 - Data must be csv file in [Movebank format](https://www.movebank.org/node/13).
 - The csv file can be compressed in `zip`, `gz`, `bzip` etc, but there can only be one file in a zip.
 - You can upload file by clicking `Browse` directly without having to choose the radio button.
+- Starting from shiny 1.0.4, you can drag and drop file into the file uploader.